Smiley Smile: Reappraisal

-Influence and medicinal use
+Impact and legacy

+In later years, Smiley Smile became celebrated as one of the finest chill-out albums, and one that is suited for listening during an LSD comedown.
+At least one drug treatment center adopted the LP as a tool for comforting patients.
+Carl Wilson mentioned this clinic, located in Fort Worth, Texas, to the NME in 1970, saying, "They don't use any traditional medical treatment whatsoever.
+All they do is play the patient our Smiley Smile album and apparently this acts as a soothing remedy which relaxes them and helps them to recover completely from their trip."

+Music theorist Daniel Harrison writes that Smiley Smile may be regarded as a piece akin to art music within the Western classical tradition, highlighting its pioneering contributions to the rock genre as comparable to the introduction of unconventional techniques, such as atonality, in classical music.
+Writing in 1971, Richard Williams felt that the album's disjointed and fragmentary approach had "all the epigrammatic, enigmatic power of Japanese haiku", containing 'passages written in the conditional tense (i.e. the songs move easily between reality and fantasy), a technique evolved by Godard in the cinema and which only Wilson, as far as I know, has picked up in pop."

-In 2000, Smiley Smile was one of 100 albums featured in the book The Ambient Century as a chapter in the development of ambient music.
+Smiley Smile was one of 100 albums featured in the 2000 book The Ambient Century as a chapter in the development of ambient music.
 Pitchfork contributor Mark Richardson wrote that the record "basically invented the kind of lo-fi bedroom pop that would later propel Sebadoh, Animal Collective, and other characters."
+The New York Observer's Ron Hart wrote that Smiley Smile had effectively presaged the work of Harry Nilsson, Elvis Costello, Stereolab, the High Llamas, the Olivia Tremor Control, and Father John Misty.
 Dedicated tribute albums include Smiling Pets (1998) and Portland Sings The Beach Boys "Smiley Smile" (2013).

-Pete Townshend of the Who is a known admirer of the record, as is Robbie Robertson of the Band.
+Other admirers of the album have included Pete Townshend of the Who and Robbie Robertson of the Band.
 XTC's Andy Partridge considered it one of "the most influential records for me" and it was a direct inspiration for his song "Season Cycle" (Skylarking, 1986).
 In an interview with Time, Steven Tyler of Aerosmith stated that his "island" music picks include Smiley Smile, "Just for the melodic fuck all."
-Keiichi Suzuki and Hirokazu Tanaka, who composed music for the Japanese role-playing video game series EarthBound, cited Smiley Smile among influences on the games' soundtracks.
-In 2017, the New York Observers Ron Hart wrote that Smiley Smile sonically foreshadowed the work of Harry Nilsson, Elvis Costello, Stereolab, the High Llamas, the Olivia Tremor Control, and Father John Misty.
+Keiichi Suzuki and Hirokazu Tanaka, composers for the Japanese role-playing video game series Mother, cited Smiley Smile among influences on the games' soundtracks.
 Comedian Trevor Moore stated that the theme song for his troupe's television show, The Whitest Kids U' Know, was based on "Little Pad", which itself had been used as the opening theme for their live shows.

-In later years, Smiley Smile became celebrated as one of the finest chill-out albums, and one that is suited for listening during an LSD comedown.
-At least one drug treatment center played the LP for patients to help relieve their use of drugs.
-Carl Wilson told the NME in 1970: "In Fort Worth, Texas, there is a drug clinic which takes people off the streets and helps them get over bad LSD trips.
-They don't use any traditional medical treatment whatsoever.
-All they do is play the patient our Smiley Smile album and apparently this acts as a soothing remedy which relaxes them and helps them to recover completely from their trip."